 As part of its water resources management missions and operations, the USACE has been working together with other federal agencies, academic experts, nongovernmental organizations, and the private sector to translate climate science into actionable science for decision-making.
-The USACE Civil Works Program has developed tools to analyze the potential effects and uncertainties associated with climate change and SLC relative to the USACE portfolio.
+The USACE Civil Works Program has developed tools to analyze the potential effects and uncertainties associated with climate change and relative sea level rise (RSLR) in relation to the USACE portfolio.